-“I wish I would have known how much freedom you can have working in this profession,” Nick said.
+“I wish I would have known how much freedom you can have working in this profession,” Slavik says.
 “I grew up in this, so it was like, yeah, I guess I’ll be a painter because my dad’s a painter.
 I had no idea that if you applied business principles to this and pay attention to things like client satisfaction, you can turn this profession into a freedom-generating machine for you and your family.”

-“If you think of the juxtaposition of computer coding… in Silicon Valley, one of the sexiest jobs on the face of the planet is computer coding.
-They’ve got prosperous young people being happy and doing exciting things in open offices with bean bag chairs and foosball tables.
+“If you think of the juxtaposition of computer coding… in Silicon Valley, one of the sexiest jobs on the face of the planet is computer coding,” he says.
+“They’ve got prosperous young people being happy and doing exciting things in open offices with bean bag chairs and foosball tables.
 They make such a good argument for being in the tech industry.

 You are not going to have all of the answers, especially just as you are starting out.
 Do not be afraid to experiment at least a little, especially early on.
 If you make mistakes, learn from them.
 If you have successes, learn from those too.

-“If you have to wing it, make it an experiment.
-Learn from it and then consciously make improvements the next time you do it.”
+“If you have to wing it, make it an experiment,” he says.
+“Learn from it, and then consciously make improvements the next time you do it.”

-The best way to avoid becoming a grumpy veteran in the painting industry is to take care of your body right from the start.
+The best way to avoid becoming a grumpy veteran in the painting industry is to take care of your body from the start.

-- Quality knee pads
+- Quality knee pads;

-- Noise cancelling work headphones
+- Noise cancelling work headphones;

-- Good eye protection that doesn’t fog up
+- Good eye protection that doesn’t fog up;

 - A good pair of work gloves.

-About the expert
+About the Expert

 Next, read more from this series: